Magnus Theatre: History

-Magnus inaugurated its 2001-2002 30th Anniversary Season in a newly built theatre attached to the historic Central School House, which houses Magnus' administrative offices, in Waverley Park heritage district.
+Magnus inaugurated its 2001-2002 30th Anniversary Season in a newly built theatre attached to the historic Central School House, which houses Magnus' administrative offices, in the Waverley Park heritage district.
 Central School was the first school in the City of Port Arthur.
 In 1884, 2 acre of Waverley Park land were granted by the Crown to the Public School Trustees and the original structure was built.
 The renovation of the school also included the preservation and enhancement of the Waverley Park Heritage Conservation District and Magnus Theatre was renamed in honor of one of their generous patrons, Dr. S. Penny Petrone Centre for the Performing Arts.

 In 1998, Magnus received the Lieutenant Governor's Award for the Arts from the Ontario Arts Council Foundation.
 The award recognized the Organization's exceptional private sector and community support.
 This award certainly justified the dedicated work of the Organization's management and Board to supplementing the Company's operating support through innovative sponsorship initiatives and other fundraising campaigns.

+As of 2025, renovations to the schoolhouse portion of Magnus Theatre to create a new studio theatre have been completed.